vivekprm/vim-nvim-tmux-learning/vim-learnings.md

 - Another easier way to change all the occurrences of a word ```:%s/post/poops/g```, if we want confirmation before changing use ```:%s/post/poops/gc```
 - VIW visually highlight a word and take any action, e.g. press Y to yank.
 Go somewhere else in the file and press P to paste it.
 - To run any command from vim prefix it with ```:!<cmd>```
+- Un-commenting code:
+  - Put your cursor on the first # character, press Ctrl + V, and go down until the last commented line and press x, that will delete all the # characters vertically.
+- Commenting code:
+  - First, go to the first line you want to comment, press Ctrl + V. This will put the editor in the VISUAL BLOCK mode.
+  - Then using the arrow key and select until the last line
+  - Now press Shift + I, which will put the editor in INSERT mode and then press #.
+This will add a hash to the first line.
+  - Then press Esc (give it a second), and it will insert a # character on all other selected lines.

 # Registers
 In case we yanked mltiple times we can see all those using ```:reg``` command.
 It shows all the registers and their contents.
 These regsiters have all the actions that we perform.
 So to paste from register 3 we press ```"3P```.
 Similarly we can yank into specific register using ```"7Y```